joelrufus/TextEditorApp/README.md

 # TextEditorApp

 A feature-rich, command-line-based text editor that allows users to perform **Create, Read, Update, Delete (CRUD)** operations on text files.
-This application is built with a **C++ backend** for efficient file handling and a **Python Tkinter-based UI** for an interactive user interface.
+This application is built with a **C++ backend**  and a **Python Tkinter-based UI** for user interface.
 The repository contains both the source code and precompiled executables for easy use.

 ## Features